j8ahmed/responsive-dashboard/README.md

 The other approach is using regular HTML elements and the `background: conic-gradient(...)` style attribute in CSS to once again adjust the percentage of the circle being shown.
 This is the approach used by the original designer/developer of this U.I.
 "Ecem Gokdogan" so I will go with that.
 It is also less code and calculations tbh.

+### Getting The Date Of The Next Weekday

+This was a fun problem to solve.
+"What day is next 'monday'?" using code.
+The solution used a creative bitwise `OR` comparison alongside a nifty modulus operation to calculate the date of the next 'monday', 'tuesday', etc. I got the idea from [this stackOverflow solution](https://stackoverflow.com/questions/33078406/getting-the-date-of-next-monday)

 ---

 # Getting Started with Create React App